Leading Individuals

 Work highlights

-• Assisting a client with an application for relief from forfeiture in a multi-million pound estate following the death of their spouse at an assisted suicide clinic abroad
+• Representing a claimant in a multi-million pound estate following the death of their spouse at an assisted suicide clinic abroad.

 Burnetts